Party City

 Global store banner minimized inventory confusion by automatically setting a user's default store based on geolocation.

 We started by creating a banner that automatically set a user’s nearest pickup store using geolocation data from their IP address.
-From then on, all inventory data would be dynamically pulled from that specific store, so users would be clear on which items were in stock or sold out.
-If the user’s desired items were sold out at their nearest store, we allowed them to switch to another store or change their shopping preference to standard shipping (which displayed inventory data from our main warehouse).
+From then on, all inventory data would be dynamically pulled from that specific store, so users were clear on which items were in stock or sold out.
+If a user’s desired items were sold out at their nearest store, we allowed them to switch to another store or change their shopping preference to standard shipping (which displayed inventory data from our main warehouse).

 Global Store Banner

-Redesigning the PLP with a 2-column grid, inventory status labels, and an in-stock checkbox allowed users to shop faster
+Redesigning the PLP with a 2-column grid, inventory status labels, and an in-stock checkbox allowed users to shop faster.

 For the product listing page, we wanted users to be able to browse more quickly and focus only on the items in their store.
-To improve scannability, we redesigned the product listing page to be a 2-column grid, added colored inventory status labels, and included a “show in-stock items only” checkbox that allowed users to filter out the clutter of items they couldn’t get.
+To improve scannability, we redesigned the product listing page to be a 2-column grid, added colored inventory status labels, and included a “show in-stock items only” checkbox that allowed users to filter out the clutter of the items they couldn’t get.

 Old Product Listing Page